 What Is Data Encryption?

 Encryption is the process of modifying information such that it is unreadable by anyone except those possessing a digital translation key that allows the user to change the information back to its original, readable form.
 Imagine scrambling the letters in a paragraph and then using a decoder key to put the letters back in their correct order so that you can read the original message.

 Why is Data Encryption Important?

 Data encryption allows entities to securely protect data from cyber hackers and extortionists who would steal and use it for nefarious purposes or financial gain.
 Every entity that accepts user data through a digital interface, such as an online form, has a responsibility to the user to protect their information.
 This requirement is particularly essential when the transmitted data reflects personally identifiable data, such as a credit card number, driver’s license number, or social security number that, if stolen, could be used for identity theft.

-At CivicPlus, we invest over $1 million annually on cybersecurity to mitigate the risks that you face every day.
+At CivicPlus, we are invested in cybersecurity to mitigate the risks that you face every day.
 The benefits of our investment include the ability to offer 99.9% up-time in a tier II data center that is fully redundant.
 With multiple network providers, burst